YTolun/dtl/README.md

 ### Last element of a document can't be a variable, an if statement or a switch statement

 You need at least one empty line or a line of regulat text (that doesn't use DTL) at the end of your document.
 This issue is caused by an Apps Script limitation.

+## License

+This project is licensed under the MIT License.
+For further information, please check the [LICENSE file](LICENSE).